heathermhargreaves/channel-optimization/README.md

 # channel-optimization
 Using Segment to optimize which Twilio channel to engage a user on.
+For full setup instructions, see https://www.twilio.com/blog/optimize-preferred-communications-channels-computed-traits

 ## Requirements
 - Node